Leave this site

 IAGs are not the voice of the community, instead a collection of individual community voices.
 IAGs are only one part of the jigsaw of wide community consultation engagement.

-As critical friends, IAG members constructively advise and challenge Derbyshire Police on their policies, procedures and practices and advise the Force on how to enhance these key areas, so that policing performance is improved.
-By becoming Independent Advisors, members are involved in constantly improving service delivery to all Derbyshire’s communities.
+As critical friends, IAG members constructively advise and challenge Derbyshire Constabulary on their policies, procedures and practices and advise the Force on how to enhance these key areas, so that policing performance is improved.
+Members of the IAG are involved in constantly improving service delivery to all Derbyshire’s communities.

 Community input into the activities of the police enables policing at both a strategic and tactical level to be more effective, focusing on community engagement and therefore responding to community needs.